Koredotcom/docs/docs/gale/release-notes/recent-updates.md

 <u> Major Release </u>

-This update include new features and improvements, summarized below.
+This update includes new features and improvements, summarized below.

 **New Features**